Sparronator9999/YAMDCC/README.md

 ### Community tested laptops

-The following laptops are confirmed to work by the community:
+The following laptops have been tested by the community and are confirmed to be working:

 - MSI Katana GF66 12UG (thanks @porkmanager)
 - MSI Vector GP78 HX 13V (thanks @Twisted6)
+- MSI Raider GE66 12UGS (thanks @grimy400)

 ### Config disclaimers

 - The config format is very likely to change multiple times during YAMDCC's development before release, and as such will break in new updates.
 Check the git history before updating.
 - **Please avoid asking me (or other people) in the issue tracker to create a config for you.**
   **Unless we have your specific laptop model (which we probably don't), we will not be able to** **help you outside of the general instructions.**